SEMedical/SmartGlycemia/README.md

 血糖项目后端

+> [!CAUTION]
+> This project will be used as Curriculum Vitae material,and the following works will focus on infrastructure and interview.
+> Only those who has contributed to this repo can use this project as a CV material,any modification is welcome,even the declaration of copyright,
+> but copyright information can only be appended by the eligible and any modification of original information will be forbidden.

 ## How to run it?
 ### Prerequisites
 First,you should prepare a directory ```tmp``` in the root directory of the project.